viktorasm/viktorasm.github.io/_drafts/2015-01-01-automated-testing-maya-plugin-development.md

 C++ plugin output went to Maya standard output, Python output went to Script Editor history; tracking "what's going on" during execution meant a lot of hit and miss.

 Putting project aside and getting back to it after a couple of months would require quite a lot of fiddling around to get things to build again, run stuff in debug mode, figure out how to execute tests.
-In the even of having to rebuild my development environment, preparing Maya for such workflow would require special configuration, getting all required paths and buttons setup again.
+In the event of having to rebuild my development environment, preparing Maya for such workflow would require remembering all this special configuration, getting required paths and buttons setup again.

 I know, the whole situation does sound really amature.
 I guess the reason I ended up in this state was mainly discouraging thoughts like: